Détail du néon

 Located in the Palais du Louvre, the School is fortunate to be in close proximity to the exceptional collections of the eponymous museum.
 But its premises also lend themselves to hosting a number of works of art that accompany the course of studies pursued within its walls.

-Thus, during the XXe century, a very fine bronze print of the Aurige of Delphi by Barbedienne (placed in the rotunda opposite the Imothep room) and a bust of Jacques Jaujard, director of the Musées de France and the École du Louvre between 1940 and 1944, a great Resistance fighter, by Georges Saupique, were deposited.
+Thus, during the XXe century, a very fine bronze print of the Aurige of Delphi by Barbedienne (placed in the rotunda opposite the Imhotep room) and a bust of Jacques Jaujard, director of the Musées de France and the École du Louvre between 1940 and 1944, a great Resistance fighter, by Georges Saupique, were deposited.

 The beauty of the new library's completely uncluttered space, underlined by the quality of the furniture and the architect's work on light - sandblasted mirrors reflecting the light coming from the wolf's leap - is enhanced by the presence of several works of art donated by M. Majid Boustany to the French State for allocation to the École du Louvre: an easel by Francis Bacon (1909-1992), which stood in the artist's studio on rue de Birague, a symbolic object of pictorial creation, now installed at the entrance to the library, and a photograph by artist Jesse A. Fernandez, Francis Bacon in his studio at 7 Reece Mews, London, 1977, which marks the entrance to the Research Center.